 To make things worse, your light sensitivity may be more than a migraine trigger or something that occurs after onset.
 It could actually show up any time between migraine episodes, making life pretty uncomfortable.
 In short, bright lights and headache often go together.
 But light sensitivity can show up on its own at any time.

 Science tells us that photophobia and migraine make a whopper of a combination for a lot of people.
 In fact, studies show that 90% of migraineurs suffer from light sensitivity.
 On its own, however, photophobia can be a chronic condition.
 It can disrupt your daily life, even without any type of headache.

-No matter when it shows up — as a bright lights headache or chronic condition — photophobia can cause you pain.
+No matter when it shows up — as a bright lights headache or chronic condition — photophobia is no laughing matter.
 But the more we learn about the causes and treatments, the more discomfort can be avoided.
 So let’s take a look at what we know.